- Last updated:

 If you are unable to resolve the problem through discussion, you can report it to council.
 Contact council's customer service centre.

 You will be required to collect sufficient evidence to establish the extent of the problem.
 This is done by completing and returning a barking dog log (diary).
 Council will address barking dog complaints according to the barking dog process.

 Council does not have citronella or barking collars for hire.

 You can find suppliers in the Yellow Pages, on the internet or through a local vet/pet store.

 Alternative solutions for barking dogs

 Owners of dogs with excessive barking problems should consult their veterinarian or an animal behaviourist.

-The BarkBusters website offers solutions on how to prevent dogs from barking.
-You can find similar services listed in the Yellow Pages.
+There are plenty of websites online providing solutions on how to prevent dogs from barking or you can find similar services listed in the Yellow Pages.

 Ongoing barking is often a symptom of another problem, such as: